Humus: Description

-There is little data available on the composition of forest humus because it is a complex mixture that is challenging for researchers to analyze.
-Researchers in the 1940s and 1960s tried using chemical separation to analyze plant and humic compounds in forest soil, but this proved impossible.
+There is little data available on the composition of humus because it is a complex mixture that is challenging for researchers to analyze.
+Researchers in the 1940s and 1960s tried using chemical separation to analyze plant and humic compounds in forest and agricultural soils, but this proved impossible because extractants interacted with the analysed organic matter and created many artefacts.
 Further research has been done in more recent years, though it remains an active field of study.